Peeked, Peaked, Or Piqued My Interest? Are You Curious?

 But to be clear, the only correct form of the expression is piqued my interest.

-The other two forms are incorrect and should be avoided.
+The other two forms are incorrect.

 When you use any fixed expressions in your writing, it’s always a good idea to take a moment to check.